Leafly-com/data-sharing-docs/docs/strain_data_api/README.md

 2. Response will be in JSON format and will contain the following keys:

-  - `last_modified`: UTC timestamp indicating when the CSV was refreshed
+  - `last_modified`: UTC timestamp indicating when the CSV was last refreshed
   - `download_url`: a [presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html "AWS presigned URL doc") that will enable you to download the CSV

 ```json